nrbjerg/xion/README.md

 # Xion
-A "pure" python implementation of a branch and bound MILP solver, created for educational purposes.
-I say "pure" since it uses HiGHS (through scipy.optimize.linprog) to solve the LP-relaxations of the MILP under the hood, which is a major part of the computational burden when solving MILP problems.
+A *pure* python implementation of a branch and bound MILP solver, originally created for educational purposes.
+This has however changed as development progressed - The behind the development of Xion is now to to make the *fastest pure python MILP solver* possible.

+I say *pure* since it uses HiGHS (for now through scipy.optimize.linprog) to solve the LP-relaxations of the MILP under the hood, which is a major part of the computational burden when solving MILP problems.

 ## Install guide
-For now (I expect in perpetuity), the Xion package is not available through PyPi.
+Currently the Xion package is not available through PyPi package manager.

 However to *install* Xion, from source, simply clone the repository, install the requirements through pip and install the package.
 This can be accomplished by running the following commands:
 ```